 Here’s an example of how I set up my profile

-Notice the keywords in the description, the fact that I elaborated on my description too and that my URL is verified.
+Notice the keywords in the description, the fact that I elaborated on my description too, and that my URL is verified.
 I’ve noticed that my logo is really engrained in my Google branding right now and people are starting to recognize it so I’ve kept that as my profile picture but a great idea is to put your face so people know that you’re a real person.

 Step 2: Create 5+ Pinterest Boards for Specific Topics and Fill Them Up

-The next step is to create at least 5 boards that are specific in your niche.
+The next step is to create at least 5 boards that are specific to your niche.
 You don’t want to just do “Business” or “Social Media”.
 Rather you want to do “Instagram Tips” or “How to Start a Blog”.

 Next, make sure you include lots of keywords in the descriptions of those boards.

 Here’s an example of one of my boards:

 Notice how many keywords I’ve included in my description and how the topic of my board is very specific?